tcltk/tcl/doc/markdown/global.md

 }
 ```

 This procedure accumulates the strings passed to it in a global buffer, separated by newlines.
-It is useful for situations when you want to build a message piece-by-piece (as if with \fBputs\fR) but send that full message in a single piece (e.g. over a connection opened with \fBsocket\fR or as part of a counted HTTP response).
+It is useful for situations when you want to build a message piece-by-piece (as if with **puts**) but send that full message in a single piece (e.g. over a connection opened with **socket** or as part of a counted HTTP response).

 ```
 proc accum {string} {